Ritesh-Kumar-Mandal/MusicPlayer/README.md

-logging.debug('This is a debug message') logging.info('This is an info message') logging.warning('This is a warning message') logging.error('This is an error message') logging.critical('This is a critical message')

 # Music Player using a Linked List

 This is a Python program that implements a music player using a linked list data structure.
 The program allows you to load a folder of MP3 files, display them in a list, and play, pause, skip to the next or previous song.
 It provides a simple graphical user interface (GUI) using the [Tkinter](https://docs.python.org/3/library/tkinter.html) library.

-Used [tkinter](https://docs.python.org/3/library/tkinter.html) to create a window with a playlist widget and controls for playing, pausing, and skipping songs, and [pygame](https://www.pygame.org/docs/ref/mixer.html) mixer module for loading and playing songs.

 ## Installtion